sagemath/trac_to_gh/Issue 6933.md

 # Issue 6933: readline-5.2.p7 builds as 32-bit on Solaris even if SAGE64=yes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6933

 Original creator: drkirkby